msghaleb/ansible-master-repo-template/Readme.md

-# CloudFirst SandBox
+# Ansible Master Template
 ### Introduction
-This repo is created to automate the Sandbox environment
+This template you can use to create your Ansible Master repo.

+p.s. you need to create